defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 By doing this, I've managed to avoid memorizing the keys and the only downsides are that I can't play on a regular piano in any key, and if someone gives me a chord name like GMaj7 it's a pain to convert that into something I understand.
-(If you use understand the circle of fifth's it's actually not so bad to memorize the keys, but I don't have time for that!)
+(If you use understand the circle of fifths it's actually not so bad to memorize the keys, but I don't have time for that!)

 From there you should learn about triads and roman numeral notation for chords